LE-7

-The LE-7 and its succeeding upgrade model the LE-7A are staged combustion cycle LH_{2}/LOX liquid rocket engines produced in Japan for the H-II series of launch vehicles.
+The LE-7 and its succeeding upgrade model the LE-7A were staged combustion cycle LH_{2}/LOX liquid rocket engines produced in Japan for the H-II series of launch vehicles.
 Design and production work was all done domestically in Japan, the first major (main/first-stage) liquid rocket engine with that claim, in a collaborative effort from the National Space Development Agency (NASDA), Aerospace Engineering Laboratory (NAL), Mitsubishi Heavy Industries, and Ishikawajima-Harima.
 NASDA and NAL have since been integrated into JAXA.
 However, a large part of the work was contracted to Mitsubishi, with Ishikawajima-Harima providing turbomachinery, and the engine is often referred to as the Mitsubishi LE-7(A).

 The original LE-7 was an expendable, high efficiency, medium-sized motor with sufficient thrust for use on the H-II.

 H-II Flight 8, only operational LE-7 failure

 The fuel turbopump had an issue using the originally designed inducer (a propeller-like axial pump used to raise the inlet pressure of the propellant ahead of the main turbopumps to prevent cavitation) where the inducer would itself begin to cavitate and cause an imbalance resulting in excessive vibration.
 A comprehensive post-flight analysis of the unsuccessful 8th H-II launch, including a deep ocean retrieval of the wreckage, determined that fatigue due to this vibration was the cause of premature engine failure.